Antler Pillow Covers with Cricut Easypress

 For my first EasyPress tutorial, I’m starting with a basic iron (or heat transfer vinyl) and the Cricut EasyPress.
 We will also cut the design using the Cricut Explore Air 2.

-The Cricut EasyPress is a heat press that delivers professional results on a variety of projects.
+The Cricut EasyPress is an evenly distributed heat tool (like an iron) that delivers professional results on a variety of projects.
 They even offer infusible ink where you can use the Cricut to draw, then transfer your ink drawing using the EasyPress.

 Step 1: Upload your art into the Cricut Design Space.
 Then click (+) New to start a project.
 Upload your design and fit it within the cut area.
 It should match the size of your cut mat.
 To waste less vinyl, I duplicated the image for 2 pillows by right clicking my first image and then I chose “Duplicate”.